 New analytical approaches and solutions are required to address the challenges of impact and adaptation in long-term policy analysis (Wang et al., 2016; Patt et al., 2010; Riahi et al., 2017).
-By introducing climate impacts in the development trajectories, such as the SSP framework, the regional inequality of climate impacts' exposure can also be considered.
 There is a need for a balanced synthesis of Shared Socio-economic Pathways (SSP) narratives with climate impacts, adaptation, and resilience pathways to assess water, food, and energy security to access sectoral adaptation costs and impacts (Rasul, 2016; Schleussner et al., 2021).
-Regions highly exposed to climate impacts, highly vulnerable populations (Byers et al., 2018), and developing regions face the biggest challenge in adapting to climate change impacts and; simultaneously; meeting growing population-driven demands in the EWL sectors (Rasul and Sharma, 2016).
-Integrating The integration of cross-sectoral Energy Water Land EWL nexus analysis in IAMs can help identify trade-offs and synergies, integrate policy implementations, and address equity dimensions, such as the population exposed to hunger or lacking access to sanitation and electricity.
-This holistic approach enhances-is designed to elicit a model endogenous response to climate impacts and

-SDGs constraints, thereby enhancing systemic resilience and advancing sustainable development.

-However, it does not delineate specific adaptation policies at the community level. the resilience of communities and promotes sustainable development.

-Due to the hydrological data's spatial and temporal complexity of hydrological data, it is challenging to translate hydrological information into the IAMs.
+Regions highly exposed to climate impacts, highly vulnerable populations (Byers et al., 2018), and developing regions face the biggest challenge in adapting to climate change impacts and simultaneously meeting growing population-driven demands in the EWL sectors (Rasul and Sharma, 2016).
+Integrating cross-sectoral EWL nexus analysis in IAMs can help identify tradeoffs and synergies, integrate policy implementations, and address equity dimensions, such as the population exposed to hunger or lacking access to sanitation and electricity.
+This holistic approach is designed to elicit a model endogenous response to climate impacts and SDGs constraints, thereby enhancing systemic resilience and advancing sustainable development.
+However, it does not delineate specific adaptation policies at the community level.
+Due to the spatial and temporal complexity of hydrological data, it is challenging to translate hydrological information into the IAMs.
 Usually, the spatial extent of IAMs is macro-regions, and the aggregated hydrological information loses adequate information at a macro-level.
-There is 105 always a need to find a middle ground between showing the hydrological process more accurately and lowering the cost of computing (Fricko et al., 2016; Parkinson et al., 2019b).
+There is always a need to find a middle ground between showing the hydrological process more accurately and lowering the cost of computing (Fricko et al., 2016; Parkinson et al., 2019b).
 There have been efforts to link a higher spatial resolution water sector to account for hydrological balance and constraints in IAMs, such as (Yates, 1997) and (Kim et al., 2016).
 Addressing the identified gaps, this study proposes a framework that integrates climate impacts with an emphasis on the water sector's role in climate change and develops scenarios in sync with sustainable development assumptions to evaluate the effects of climate change within the contexts of mitigation, adaptation, and sustainable development pathways.